sman11235/comprehensive_productivity_tracker/INSTRUCTIONS.md

 PostgreSQL state is stored in the named Docker volume `postgres-data`, mounted at `/var/lib/postgresql` to match PostgreSQL 18+ image expectations.

-If you previously started the stack with the older `/var/lib/postgresql/data` mount, that old volume layout will block startup on PostgreSQL 18+.
-If the old local data is disposable, reset it with:
+If you previously started the stack with an older `/var/lib/postgresql/data` volume layout, PostgreSQL 18+ may fail to start.
+If that old local data is disposable:

 ```bash
 docker compose down -v
 ```

-If you need to preserve the old data, perform a PostgreSQL migration such as `pg_upgrade` or dump/restore before switching layouts.
+If the data matters, migrate it before switching layouts.

-After removing the volume, the init scripts will run again on first startup.

-Wait for these to become reachable:
+Wait for these endpoints:

 * `http://localhost:8000/health`
 * `http://localhost:8001/health`